VanLeonardo/VanLeonardo/README.md

 - 👋 Hi, I’m @VanLeonardo
-- 👀 I’m interested in Programming
-- I have experince in Python, HTML, CSS, SQL, and JSON.
-I also have basic experience in Lua, Java and JS.
+  I have experince in Python, HTML, CSS, SQL, JSON, and Java.
+I also have basic experience in Lua and JS.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Godot
 - 📫 Reach Out to me at: atharva.ssonawane@gmail.com